trevorsaudi/trevorsaudi.github.io/content/posts/2024-06-11_asd/index.md

 ## Introduction

 - I recently worked on a project involving adversary emulation of the `BlackCat/ALPHV ransomware operation`.
-Part of the observed TTPs was abuse of the Windows App installer to create malicous `Chrome updater files` for initial access.
-These updater files come in (.msix) file extension which is a windows installer package.
+Part of the observed TTPs was abuse of the MSIX file format to create malware for initial access.
+These files come in (.msix) file extension which is a windows installer package.
 <br>
 - In this article, we will go over the .msix file format to understand how exactly this package format can be used to execute malicious code on an unsuspecting victim.
 We will then analyze a malicious sample and further attempt to recreate and test it in a virtual environment.